 “Some people think they can find some melodies and put some mantras to them, and now they’re chanting,” Krishna Das said in an interview with Shannon Sexton, a former editor of Yoga International.
 “But they may not understand that this is spiritual practice.
 This is not entertainment.
 These chants have power.
 They have the ability to change us.”

-The venue for ‘Believe in Cleveland’ was centrally located in downtown Cleveland, accessible to all the city’s many suburbs and exburbs along its myriad of highways.
+The venue for ‘Believe in Cleveland’ in September, 2013, was centrally located in downtown Cleveland, accessible to all the city’s many suburbs and exburbs along its myriad of highways.
 Like pilgrims flowing downstream the area’s yogis descended on the Rock Hall.
 The show was a hit.

 However, ‘Believe in Cleveland’ could have been staged in many different places in Cleveland, including the 22,000 green acres of the Metroparks circling the city.
 Edgewater State Park on Cleveland’s west shoreline of Lake Erie has hosted large gatherings of yogis practicing 108 sun salutations on summer solstice, as well.